Dandy: Etymology

 The earliest record of the word dandy dates back to the late 1700s, in Scottish Song.
 Since the late 18th century, the word dandy has been rumored to be an abbreviated usage of the 17th-century British jack-a-dandy; the term was used to described a conceited man.

-In British North America, prior to American Revolution (1765–1791), a British version of the song "Yankee Doodle" in its first verse: "Yankee Doodle went to town, / Upon a little pony; / He stuck a feather in his hat, / And called it Macoroni … ." and chorus: "Yankee Doodle, keep it up, / Yankee Doodle Dandy, / Mind the music and the step, / And with the girls be handy … ." derided the rustic manner and perceived poverty of colonial American.
-The lyrics, particularly the reference to "stuck a feather in his hat" and "called it Macoroni," suggested that adorning fashionable attire (a fine horse and gold-braided clothing) was what set the dandy apart from colonial society.
-In other cultural contexts, an Anglo–Scottish border ballad dated around 1780 utilized dandy in its Scottish connotation and not the derisive British usage populated in colonial North America.
+In British North America, prior to the American Revolution (1765–1791), British soldiers would mock Americans with the song "Yankee Doodle".
+Its first verse "Yankee Doodle went to town, / Upon a little pony; / He stuck a feather in his hat, / And called it Macaroni…" derided the rustic manner and perceived poverty of colonial Americans.
+By satirizing the American character's small horse and minimal attempts at fashion, the lyrics suggested that a true dandy would have a large strong horse and fine clothing.

+An Anglo–Scottish border ballad dated around 1780 utilized dandy in its Scottish connotation and not the derisive British usage populated in colonial North America.
 Since the 18th century, contemporary British usage has drawn a distinction between a dandy and a fop, with the former characterized by a more restrained and refined wardrobe compared to the flamboyant and ostentatious attire of the latter.